Evaluation of hepatoprotective effect of chloroform and methanol extracts of Opuntia monacantha in paracetamol-induced hepatotoxicity in rabbits

 Figure 1: Histopathological study of liver sections of rabbit; (A) Normal group: Liver section showing normal liver morphology; hepatocytes has a round nucleus centrally homogenous cytoplasm, flat endothelial cells around central vein and sinusoid.
 (B) Paracetamol treated group: showing liver architecture is destroyed, showing replacement of hepatocytes by inflammatory cells comprising neutrophils and rare lymphocytes.
 The hepatocytes showed necrosis with intervening hemorrhage.
 (C) Silymarin treated group: In liver section, 1-2 hepatocytes rows around the central vein showed; hepatic cell degeneration along with necrosis (loss of nuclei), less injury of endothelial cells around central vein and less fat vacuoles in hepatocytes (D) O. monacantha (Methanol) treated group: liver architecture was maintained showing normal arrays of hepatocytes with intervening normal sinusoids.
 The hepatocytes were normal polygonal with granular eosinophilic cytoplasm and round nuclei.
 The portal tracts were normal with few lymphocytes.
 (E) O. monacantha (Chloroform) treated group: In liver section, 1-2 hepatocytes rows around the central vein showed; hepatic cell degeneration along with necrosis (loss of nuclei), less injury of endothelial cells around central vein and less fat vacuoles in hepatocytes

-The Phytochemical Screening showed the presence of alkaloids, tannins, saponins, Polysaccharides and flavonoids and absence of steroids and anthraquinones in both chloroform and methanolic extracts (Table II).
+The phytochemical screening showed the presence of alkaloids, tannins, saponins, Polysaccharides and flavonoids and absence of steroids and anthraquinones in both chloroform and methanolic extracts (Table II).

 Table II: Phytochemical analysis of Opuntia monacantha